corndeladmin/DevOps-Course-Workshop-Module-08-Serverless/alternative_workshop.md

 ## Part 6 (Stretch) - Try out facial recognition

+> This exercise requires access to the "Code View" of your logic app - check that you can access that for one of your existing apps before starting.

 Azure's cognitive services offer many other services, including a facial recognition API.
-We will set up a new Logic App to catch uploaded images & send them to a Face API instance and we'll store the estimated ages of the subjects.
+We will set up a new Logic App to catch uploaded images & send them to a Face API instance and we'll store the location of any faces in the image.

 You'll need to consider:
 * Where you'll store the images